 The NPS-FM requires annual median, maximum or 95th percentile calculations to determine attribute grades in lakes for total nitrogen, total phosphorus, phytoplankton (chlorophyll-a) and ammonia (toxicity).
 However, the NPS-FM does not specify the frequency and exact time period for monitoring.
 Henceforth, monthly sampling, at six lakes as part of the SoE lakes monitoring programme will inform annual calculation of attribute states.
+Furthermore, the NPS-FM does not specify which depth water samples must be collected from when assessing attribute state.
+Discrete samples are typically collected from the lake surface, epilimnion and hypolimnion where there is evidence of stratification.
+Due to the extremely limited data record, epilimnion and hypolimnion samples were pooled for each lake when calculating the baseline states for total nitrogen, total phosphorous and ammonia.
 The NPS-FM requires lake-bottom and mid-hypolimnetic dissolved oxygen be measured using either continuous monitoring sensors or discrete dissolved oxygen profiles.
 The NPS-FM does not specify the frequency of discrete monitoring profiles.
 Currently, continuous dissolved oxygen monitoring is not carried out, however monthly discrete dissolved oxygen profiles have been undertaken at six representative lakes since commencement of the SoE lakes monitoring programme in May 2023.